gwendall/expo-permissions-hooks/README.md

-status | String | The status of the permission isChecking | Boolean | Whether the permission is being checked isUndetermined | Boolean | Whether the permission has never been asked yet isGranted | Boolean | Whether the permission is granted isDenied | Boolean | Whether the permission is denied ask | Function | Ask the permission goToSettings | Function | Go to the OS' settings to change the given permission
+status | String | The status of the permission isChecking | Boolean | Whether the permission is being checked isUndetermined | Boolean | Whether the permission has never been asked yet isGranted | Boolean | Whether the permission has been granted isDenied | Boolean | Whether the permission has been denied ask | Function | Ask the permission goToSettings | Function | Go to the OS' settings to change the given permission